Indicating an impasse

 - Open the relevant problem investigation as described in Viewing problem investigations.

-- In a work information note on the Work Detail tab, record why no further action currently is required.
+- In a work information note on the Work Detail tab (Work Info tab when using the Classic view), record why no further action currently is required.

 Set the Status field to Pending.